Team-BANERUS/poketwo-Autocatcher/README.md

 ---

   :sparkles: | This Bot works with the Current (2021) Poketwo and it catch Pokemons!
-It has Many useful Features to Make your Day easier too.
-:---: | :---
+It is Extended to Several Features :---: | :---

 ## Features